You want to know how to write a book, but you’re not sure where to start.

 Another point to ignore while writing is your story’s word count.
 If your writing software shows a word count, turn it off.
 A great story is not judged by how many words it takes to tell it.

-If your story takes 30,000 words or 120,000 words to tell, it doesn’t matter.
+It doesn’t matter if your story takes 30,000 or 120,000 words to tell; it doesn’t matter.

 Write your draft, and forget about the distraction of numbers and totals.
 Mathematics has no part in the creative process of writing a book.